 “Subdivision, Major” - Any subdivision other than a minor subdivision.

-“Subdivision, Minor” – A subdivision in which no land is dedicated for street purposes other than street widening.
+“Subdivision, Minor” – Any subdivision that creates not more than three (3) parcels fronting an existing road, not involving any new road or street or the extension of municipal facilities or the creation of any improvements or the dedication of lands to the city, and not adversely affecting the remainder of the parcel or adjoining property and not in conflict with any provision of the Comprehensive Plan, Zoning Ordinance, or this ordinance may be classified as a minor subdivision and must meet the appropriate provisions of this ordinance.

 “Subdivision Plat” – Is a graphical representation of the subdivision of land, prepared by a registered land surveyor, having a number or letter designation for each lot within the plat and a succinct name or title that is unique for the city where the land is located.

 “Surveyor” – A registered land surveyor, who engages in the practice of land surveying pursuant to Chapter 114 of the Code of Iowa, authorized to practice surveying as defined by the registration act of the State of Iowa.